Guide to Choosing the Right Flashlight

 - Rechargeable: Rechargeable flashlights using nickel metal hydride (NiMH) or lithium ion batteries feature extraordinarily low operating expenses and are well suited for frequent use.
 Depending on the model, they often store conveniently in custom charger holders.
 Their initial purchase price can be higher, but cost savings are seen over the total life of ownership.

-- Rechargeable 18650 USB: Turn high-performance lights into a rechargeable system using a USB rechargeable lithium ion 18650 battery.
-(Streamlight's 18650 USB battery features an integrated charging port and on-board safety circuit.
-It provides an alternate power source for our products that accept 18650 batteries or standard CR123A batteries, giving users Multi-Fuel innovation to ensure they always have a beam when it's needed.
+- Rechargeable SL-B26® Protected Li-Ion USB Rechargeable Battery Pack: Turn high-performance lights into a rechargeable system using a USB rechargeable lithium ion SL-B26 battery pack.
+(Streamlight's SL-B26 battery pack features an integrated charging port and on-board safety circuit.
+It provides an alternate power source for our products that accept SL-B26 battery packs or standard CR123A batteries, giving users Multi-Fuel innovation to ensure they always have a beam when it's needed.
 As with other rechargeable flashlights, the initial purchase price is higher, but there is significant cost savings over the total life of ownership.

 LUMENS AND CANDELA